 Crutches And Hardening

 1. Ways that our bodies alter themselves to survive by reducing the level, degree or amount of complexity in their structure.

 2. Adaptations or compensations that lock up the body’s movement or ability in some way, but they allow the body to keep going.

 3. Backup systems, emergency systems, crutches, or fail safe systems that keep the body alive when it is weak, malnourished or out of balance in some other way.
-They do this by “locking up” or tying up some of the body’s functions, simplifying the body sructure or functions in some way.
+They do this by “locking up” or tying up some of the body’s functions, simplifying the body structure or functioning in some way.

-Our bodies are loaded with these emergency or fail safe systems.
+Our bodies have a number of these emergency or fail safe systems.
 It is part of the beautiful design of the body to maintain its survival.

 A need for more attention.
 There is a need to pay more attention to the crutches our bodies use to maintain themselves in the face of malnutrition and stress.
 For example, the body can use raising the blood pressure, raising the blood sugar, raising the temperature, holding on to negative emotions, and more in order to maintain itself.

 Too often, doctors of all kinds just label these compensations as symptoms or diseases, and seek to suppress them.
 A better approach would be to understand them as compensations or energy locks, and find out underlying causes that result in them.

 Crutches.
 Biochemical locks are basically the same as the idea on this website of crutches.
 A crutch is something that holds you up if you are weak, until you can regain your strength and stand up on your own.
 For details, read Crutches.